ayuuoob/Todo-List-Bash/README.md

 Display Task Information: Prompts for a task ID and displays the task's details.
 List Tasks for a Given Day: Prompts for a date and lists all tasks due on that date.
 Search for a Task by Title: Prompts for a title and searches for tasks containing that title.

+File Format
+Tasks are stored in a tasks.csv file with the following format:

+Requirements
+Bash
 Exit: Exits the script.

 File Format